Alex-Oma/ISS_Space_Bot/README.md

 ## 🧩 Section 5: Web Architecture & MVC Design Pattern (12 marks)

-Web Architecture is the conceptual structure and organization of a web application, defining how different components interact and communicate with each other.
+Web Architecture is the conceptual structure and organization of a web application or website.
-In a basic way, it is the blueprint for how a web application is built and how it functions.
+In a basic way, it is often based on the Client-Server Model.
-It's mai components are:
+It's main components are:

-- Client: The frontend or user interface, typically a web browser or mobile app, that users interact with.
+- Client: The frontend or user interface, typically a web browser or mobile app, sends requests to the server.
-- Server: A powerful machine or system that processes client requests, performs business logic, and returns
+- Server: A powerful machine or system that processes client requests, performs business logic, and returns responses.
-- Database: A storage system that holds data for the application, such as user information, content, and settings.
+- Database: A storage system that holds data and information used by the application.
 -
 MVS stands for Model-View-Controller.
-It is a software design pattern commonly used for developing user interfaces that divides an application into three interconnected components.
+It is a software design pattern commonly used for developing user interfaces that divides an application into three interconnected components:
+- Model: Represents the data and business logic of the application.
+It manages the data, logic, and rules of the application.
+- View: Represents the user interface of the application.
+It displays data from the Model to the user and sends user commands to the Controller.
+- Controller: Acts as an intermediary between the Model and the View.
+It receives user input from the View, processes it (often by calling methods on the Model), and returns the results to the View for display.
-This separation helps manage complex applications by promoting organized code, reusability, and maintainability.
+- This separation of concerns helps in organizing code, making it more maintainable, scalable, and testable.

 ### 🌐 Web Architecture – Client-Server Model